numerous-com/numerous-sdk/docs/collections.md

 Collections exist within the organization that deploys the app.

-It is on our immediate roadmap to store data in the subscribing organization instead, in order to ensure correct ownership of data produced by apps.
+It is on our immediate roadmap to store data in the subscribing organization instead to ensure correct ownership of data produced by apps.

 ## API reference